mathsaey/skitter/manual/up_and_running.md

 structure of the application it generated.
 We recommend reading this README and browsing the generated files to see how everything fits together.
 We provide a short summary of the most important files and directories in the project below:

-If you are not familiar with the structure of mix projects, it may be a good idea to browse the README and the generated files to see how everything fits together.
-We provide a short summary here.
 * `mix.exs`: Configures how `mix`, the elixir build tool, runs and compiles your application.
 * `config/config.exs`: Configures your application and its dependencies (e.g.